 E Pluribus Unum

 Measuring a massive 150 wide by 50 feet high, "E Pluribus Unum" is made up of more than 280,000 individual pieces and is an icon on campus.
+Want to learn more about this mural?
+Learn more about how it came to life on campus.

 (Photo by Daniel Acker Photography)